1901212561/PHBS_BlockChain_2019/Project/projectProposal.md

 ## **I.** **Motivation**

-There’s a set of problems charities need to address.
+There are a set of problems charities need to address.
 We’ll look at three of them.

 ####  **1.** **Loss of Credibility**